 The goal of the game is to explore the island while earning points as you go through with it.
 Added to the game Entdecker was the creation of new outposts in addition to funding a player’s exploration.
 Players should use their limited resources to set-up new settlements and forts on the islands they will discover.
 However, the points will not go to the one who discovered the island.
 The points will go to the player who ends up with absolute control of the island.
 That is why players must hire adventurous and fearless scouts that will brave the jungles to negotiate with the natives that live on the island.
 This is just one of the ways to be able to further stretch a player’s strategy.

-The third game on the other hand, focuses on the unavoidable conflicts that arises between established princes because of the limited resources.
+The third game, on the other hand, focuses on the unavoidable conflicts that arise between established princes because of the limited resources.
 This third game is known as Domaine by the American players, and as Loenherz by the Germans players.
 Although the game slightly differs in Germany, the idea is still almost the same.

 Like the fascinating adventure and discovery books that Teuber is interested in reading, these brother’s game also somehow tells a story.
 In the beginning, there is the Discoverer who fearlessly and bravely sets off into the unknown just to explore and seek out new lands.
 Then after him comes the Settler, who sets-up new outposts, and develops productive societies.
 Finally, there comes the valiant conqueror, who claims the various lands while establishing them into a single powerful kingdom under his own rule.